hackerdan13/hackerdan13/README.md

    photoionize elements.</b>
  - <b>Researched the unfolding of Cytochrome c (Cytc) using fluoresence correlation spectroscopy.
 This was used to study apoptosis. </b>
  - <b>Researched and helped design a prototype water-level sensor for automated water level detection. </b>

+ <b>Professional Experience</b>
+  - Automated test equipment used in electrical component testing for critical hardware.
+The program helped reduce man power and made the test safer for the test.
+  - Automated test equipment that used visual machine learning and OCR to capture the serial number off a compnent and read the resistance of the component.
+  - Automated test equipment that ran a di-electric and resistance test across 10 components at once.
+Software also used OCR to record the serial number of the component.
+  - Built a SQL database that pulled data from TIA Portal V17 and then linked the database to Microsoft PowerBI to live trend the data.
+Scripted a python code to automatically export the data to a .csv on a schedule.
+  - Utilized NIST's Manufacturing Cybersecurity Profile to build the company's security program.

 <b>Certification</b>